 Elimination of entry caps

 The good news?
 Travelers from most countries in the world no longer need to submit to covid tests upon arriving in (or, if they are vaccinated and boosted, before departure to) Japan.
 The bad news?
-In spite of this, Japan maintains a relatively low ceiling on arrivals: Just 20,000 per day, compared to around 140,000 daily arrivals before the pandemic.
-As of July 2022, the government seems torn between two paths going forward.
-The more conservative one would see a gradual lifting to 30,000 daily arrivals before the end of this month, while the other would see the cap abolished completely, although no timetable has been given for any change, regardless.
+In spite of this, Japan maintains a relatively low ceiling on arrivals: Just 50,000 per day, compared to around 140,000 daily arrivals before the pandemic.
+As of September 2022, the government seems torn between two paths going forward.
+The more conservative one would see a gradual lifting, while the other would see the cap abolished completely, although no timetable has been given for any change, regardless.

 Full border reopening

 Will Japan open borders in 2023?
 The good news is that I think many tourists will be able to enter Japan well before January 1, 2023.
 The bad news?
-It’s possible that a “full” border reopening—meaning no covid testing on either end of travel, and no vaccine requirement—may be a 2023 event rather than a 2022 one.
+It’s possible that a “full” border reopening—meaning a reversion to 2019 border measures—may be a 2023 event rather than a 2022 one.
 However, if no new SARS-CoV-2 variant has emerged by the time Japan reopens to individual travelers, a full return to 2019 border measures may quickly follow.

 Will Japan Open Borders in 2022?

-I continue to believe, despite slow progress in reopening borders and the continued vagueness of the information the government releases, that Japan will reopen to tourism sometime in 2022.
-If I had to give my best guess, I’d postulate that Japan’s will begin accepting individual tourists no earlier than July 15, 2022 and no later than October 1, 2022.
+I continue to believe, despite slow progress in reopening borders and the continued vagueness of the information the government releases, that Japan will reopen to general tourism sometime in 2022.
+On the other hand, given the continued vagueness emanating from the Japanese government and media, I will not make any further public predictions about Japan’s reopening moving forward.

 Other FAQ About Post-Pandemic Travel to Japan